-Who doesn’t love coming across a great find!
-If you are looking for some value wines to stock your cellar, look to this list for some great picks for $20 or less.
-Great for weeknight sipping, weekend porch pounding or easy entertaining!
+Who doesn’t love coming across a great find, am I right?
+If you are looking for value wines to stock your cellar, consider taking your palate across the Atlantic.
+There are some amazing deals to be had.
+All of these are ideal for weeknight sipping, weekend porch pounding or easy entertaining!

-Both the Brut and Rose versions of this Cava are super versatile sparklers, and the glittery labels make these a go-to for entertaining.
-Perfect for brunch, the Brut version is a great option for mixing into a mimosa, refreshing Aperol spritz or other sparkling cocktail.
+Both the Brut and Rosè versions of this Cava are super versatile sparklers, and the glittery labels make these a go-to for entertaining.
+The Brut version pairs beautifully with fried food or mix it into a mimosa or refreshing Aperol spritz.
 If you prefer your bubbles with a slight hint of sweetness, then your preference will be the Rose version.
 For about $10, you can’t go wrong with either version of this Spanish sparkler.

 Hugues Beauvignac Picpoul

 This is a light, dry white from the southwest of France with clean minerality and a green apple finish.
 The acidity of the wine almost makes the tongue tingle, which is not surprising since I heard somewhere that Picpoul can be translated to stinging of the lips.
 It’s a refreshing cocktail sipper or would be nice paired with oysters and other seafood.
 Retails for about $12 at Total Wine.

 San Gregorio Single Vineyard Loma Gorda Old Vine Garnacha